sidbanjo/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. mkdir creates a new directory
 8. mv moves a file or directory to another directory or renames the file or directory
 9. rm deletes a file from a directory
+10. rm -r deletes a non-empty directory alomg with its content